tmpfs/async-validate/README.md

 function getReason(id, [opts])
 ```

-Create a reason for a validation error.

-Returns a `Reason` instance suitable for passing as the first argument to [raise](#raise).
+Create a reason for a validation error, returns a `Reason` instance suitable for passing as the first argument to [raise](#raise).

 ##### raise